Tours available Monday - Sunday (check calendar for actual schedule)

-Our Reconstruction Tour covers this unique period in history and starts with an overview of Beaufort's history beginning in 1514, and continues on to St. Helena Island, the home of current day historical site Penn Center.
+Our Reconstruction Tour covers this unique period in history and starts with an overview of Beaufort's plantation history, and continues on to St. Helena Island, the home of current day historical site Penn Center.
 Formerly known as the Pennsylvania Normal Agricultural, Industrial and Technical School, this school was the creation of two northern missionaries, Laura Towne and Ellen Murray, who arrived in January 1862.
 The Port Royal Experiment was born.
 This was the first technical school in the United States.
 It is a National Historical Landmark today.
-Martin Luther King spent much time here and wrote much of his "I have a dream" speech on the grounds; he rehearsed this world known message in the Brick Baptist Church, built by slaves in 1855 for the plantation owners but today remains an African American church.
+Martin Luther King spent much time here and wrote much of his "I have a dream" speech on the grounds; he rehearsed this well-known message in the Brick Baptist Church, built by slaves in 1855 for the plantation owners but today remains an African American church.

 Emancipation came early to the Sea Islands - with an early draft of the Emancipation Proclamation read first here in Beaufort at the current site of the US Naval Hospital on January 1, 1863, formerly the John Joyner Smith Plantation.
 Countless slaves were freed.
 This was a momentous date in American history.